-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a higher credit score.

-We're used to working with all tiers of FICO scores.
-Call us at 863-494-9009 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
+There are ways to increase your score.
 Building your FICO score takes time.
-It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be hard to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some ways you can improve your credit score:

 - Keep your cards active.
 Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+But, be sure to pay them off in no more than two or three payments.

 - Stay on top of payments.
-Payment history is a huge factor in your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+Payment history is a big factor in your FICO score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.

 - Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt transferred to a single card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to a single card.

-- Apply for gas station cards or chain store credit.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You should always beware of holding a high balance for more than a couple of months because these types of cards traditionally have a surprisingly high interest rate.
+- Apply for service station cards or retail credit.
+For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of holding a large balance for too long because these types of cards traditionally have a surprising interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of The Williamson Group Realty, Inc., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of The Williamson Group Realty, Inc., the loan application process can be a stress-free experience so you, too, can achieve home ownership.